- Provide every pupil with access to a broad and balanced education. This is in line with the SEN Code of Practice.

 We have excellent partnerships with colleagues and sixth form providers within the local area and our careers advisor works closely with all pupils to ensure they are fully supported through the application and transition process.

-For KS2 or KS3 pupils on a short-term placement in our Nurture provision, will undergo their own transition with a key worker from their mainstream school.
+Pupils in KS1, 2 or KS3 on a short-stay placement will undergo their own transition with a key worker from their mainstream school.

 Teachers are responsible and accountable for the progress and development of all the pupils in their class.
-All teaching staff at The Heights have the highest possible expectations for all pupils in their class.
+All teaching staff at The Heights, Burnley have the highest possible expectations for all pupils in their class.

 High quality teaching is our first step in responding to pupils who have SEND.
-This will be differentiated for individual pupils.
+Adaptive strategies will be implemented for individual pupils.
 All pupils on the SEND register have a Student Passport to inform all subject teachers of their specific learning challenges so that they can differentiate their work accordingly.

-- Teachers use a variety of teaching methods and cater for different learning styles
+- Teachers use a variety of teaching methods.

-- Teaching Assistant offer targeted support in the classroom
+- Teaching Assistants offer targeted support in the classroom

-- Strategies which may be suggested by the SENDCO or other professionals working with your child are in place to support your child to learn.
+- Strategies which may be suggested by the SENCO or other professionals working with your child are in place to support your child to learn.

-Pupils are identified through data and referrals from Departments for additional support.
+Pupils are identified through data and teacher referrals for additional support.
 This could be for reading, reading comprehension, spelling, numeracy or social, emotional or behavioural support.